xinglin/hugo-site/content/blog/transaction.md

 >   crashes, (e.g., a core dump caused by a bus error) and media failures (e.g., a disk is
 >   corrupted).

+* Lock Implementation in DBMS
+>   The lock manager maintains a lock table, which is a hash table with the data object
+>   identifier as the key.
+>   A lock table entry for an object -- which can be a page, a record, and so on, depending on the DBMS -- contains the following inforrnation: the number of transactions currently holding a. lock on the object (this can be more than one if the object is locked in shared mode), the nature of the lock (shared or exclusive), and a pointer to the queue of lock requests.

 Quota from Design Data-Intensive Applications book.